A 'Yellow Dog Contract' And Other Jabs During Supreme Court Opening Arguments

 Each required its individual employees, as a condition of employment, to waive their rights to join a class action suit.
 In all three cases, employees tried to sue together, maintaining that the amounts they could obtain in individual lawsuits were dwarfed by the legal fees they would have to pay as individuals to bring their cases under the private arbitration procedures required by the company.

-For instance, the Ernst & Young employees who sought to bring a class action, pointed to a similar individual case in arbitration that cost $200,000 in legal fees, although the possible recovery for unpaid overtime was only $1,800 to the individual.
+For instance, the lead plaintiff for the Ernst & Young employees who sought to bring a class action had a case in arbitration that cost $200,000 in legal fees, although the possible recovery for unpaid overtime was only $1,800 to the individual.

 The employees contended that their right to collective action is guaranteed by the National Labor Relations Act.
 The employers countered that they are entitled to ban collective legal action under the Federal Arbitration Act, which was enacted in 1925 to reverse the judicial hostility to arbitration at the time.